I’ve mentioned my personal experience and history with language learning in a few different posts. And I do my best to keep this page updated.

 Confessions of a Serial Language Learner

 Being unable to avoid walking into any bookstore you pass just because you can’t keep yourself from perusing their foreign language section.

 Forgetting words in your native language as your brain makes room for words in your target language.
 It’s a thing.
-You brain only has the capacity for so many words and the more languages you know, the fewer words you are capable of knowing in each (I wish I had a link to the article I read on this).
-So make the ones you learn count!
+Your brain only has the capacity to hold many words and the more languages you know, the fewer words you are capable of knowing in each (I wish I had a link to the article I read on this).
+So make the words you learn count!
 Learn words that are relevant to you and the conversations you imagine yourself having.